Dervorguilla of Galloway: Successors

-Owing to the deaths of her elder three sons, all of whom were childless, Dervorguilla's fourth and youngest surviving son John of Scotland asserted a claim to the crown in 1290 when Queen Margaret died.
-He won in arbitration against the rival Robert Bruce, 5th Lord of Annandale in 1292, and subsequently was King of Scotland for four years (1292–96).
+Owing to the deaths of her elder three sons, all of whom were childless, Dervorguilla's fourth and youngest surviving son John asserted a claim to the crown in 1290 when Queen Margaret died.
+He won in arbitration in 1292 against the rival Robert Bruce, 5th Lord of Annandale, and subsequently was King of Scotland for four years (1292–96).

 Aunt and niece

 She should not be confused with her father's sister, Dervorguilla of Galloway, heiress of Whissendine, who married Nicholas II de Stuteville.
-Her daughter Joan de Stuteville married 1stly Sir Hugh Wake, Lord of Bourne and 2ndly Hugh Bigod (Justiciar).
-Her other daughter Margaret married William de Mastac but died young.
+Her daughter Joan de Stuteville married firstly Sir Hugh Wake, Lord of Bourne, and secondly Hugh Bigod (Justiciar).
+Her other daughter, Margaret, married William de Mastac but died young.

+Legacy

+In 2025, a lifesized stone statue Dervorguilla by Alex Wenham was erected outside Balliol College student accommodation on St Cross Road in Oxford.